 - Speaking of cost, I recommend Serif Panorama Plus software which is drag and drop simple and has no charge.

-My first Pano kit of camera, lens, head, and tripod weighed over twelve pounds.
-Now everything weighs about 2 Lbs, and I can shoot panos almost as quickly and easily as normal photos.
+My first pano kit of camera, lens, head, and tripod weighed over twelve pounds.
+Now everything weighs about two pounds, and I can shoot panos almost as quickly and easily as normal photos.
 The finished photos are around 50MP and can be blown up to wall sized murals.

 About the Author:

-Jack Harwick started at age 12, was teaching darkroom in the public school system when I was 16,as a teachers aid.
-I have now been shooting for sixty years.
-I shoot an Olympus E5 in JPG only and edit in Elements without using layers.
-(Yes I know that is not how it should be done) My photos will have to speak for themselves.
+Jack Harwick started at age 12, was teaching darkroom in the public school system when he was 16, as a teachers aid.
+He has now been shooting for sixty years.
+He shoots an Olympus E5 in JPG only and edits in Elements without using layers.

 Like This Article?